Vali0004/nixos-configs/README.md

 * This is my personal NixOS configs for multiple machines
 ## Machines
 * shitzen-nixos - My server, fuckk.lol
-* router - Rented VPS, public-facing side of shitzen
+* router-vps - Rented VPS, public-facing side of shitzen
 * nixos-amd - My desktop
 ## Deploying
 I use Colmena as a remote deploy solution, with agenix